 Newly promoted Michelin starred restaurant in the Lake District serving quality dishes

-Old Stamp House gained its first Michelin star in 2020 and my visit was in an ‘in between’ lockdown phase, all to the credit of the brothers reopening as soon as posssible with an insatiably reasonble (and good) menu.
+Old Stamp House gained its first Michelin star in 2020 and my visit was in an ‘in between’ lockdown phase, all to the credit of the brothers reopening as soon as possible with an extremely reasonable (and good) menu.
 It is run by Ryan Blackburn (head chef) and his younger brother Craig on front of house and they have been there since 2014.
 What I experienced here was the pinnacle of dedication and service from two brothers not intent on world domination of any kind but just wanting to make their customers happy.
-The lunch which was barely £40 all in per head was outstanding value for money for what was received and all the more delightful to being coincidentally in the seat that Steve Coogan often enjoys when he visits here as well .
+The lunch, which was barely £40 all in per head, was outstanding value for money for what was received and all the more delightful to being coincidentally in such good hospitality hands and apparently in the same dining seat that Steve Coogan often enjoys when he visits here as well.
 Would love to return.

 Last Wolf beer bread with Winter Tarn butter was a delight and was followed by one of the nicest crab dishes I have ever had.
 The crab was fabulous, the delightful light tapioca crisp was light and complimentary, the amazing avocado ice cream was a dream to balance and it was heaven in a bite.
 This one dish was single-handedly responsible for making the whole trip worth it.
 Cauliflower with potted shrimps had spiced mead veloute and raisins.
 This had a lovely soft curry flavour running through and was hoovered up quite quickly.